Kerma

-Kerma was the capital city of the Kerma culture, which was located in present-day Sudan at least 5,500 years ago.
+Kerma was the capital city of the Kerma culture, which was founded in present-day Sudan before 3500 BC.
 Kerma is one of the largest archaeological sites in ancient Nubia.
-It has produced decades of extensive excavations and research, including thousands of graves and tombs and the residential quarters of the main city surrounding the Western/Lower Deffufa.
+It has produced decades of extensive excavations and research, including thousands of graves and tombs and the residential quarters of the main city surrounding the Western, or Lower, Deffufa.

-The locale that is now Kerma was first settled around 8350 BC, during the Mesolithic.
+The locale that is now Kerma was first settled by hunter-gatherers around 8350 BC, during the Mesolithic.
 Between 5550 BC and 5150 BC, the site was mostly abandoned, possibly due to decreased Nile flow during this time interval.
 A second hiatus in occupation occurred between 4050 BC and 3450 BC, likely as a result of minimal flow from the White Nile.
-Around 3000 BC, a cultural tradition began around Kerma.
-It was a large urban center that was built around a large adobe temple known as the Western Deffufa.
+Around 3000 BC, agriculture developed and a cultural tradition began around Kerma.
+Kerma later developed into a large urban center that was built around a large adobe temple known as the Western Deffufa, which was built after 1750 BC.
 A state society formed between 2550 BC and 1550 BC, with a significant decrease in cattle breeding being evidenced by the archaeological record around 1750 BC.

-As a capital city and location of royal burials, it sheds light on the complex social structure present in this society.
+Evidence for copper metallurgy appears from c.
+2200–2000 BC.
+As a capital city and location of royal burials, Kerma sheds light on the complex social structure present in this society.